ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/before-you-begin.md

 ---
-title: Before You Begin
+title: Prepare your BOLT environment
 weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Before You Begin
+## Before You begin

+Before you begin you will need to:
+- Decide if you want to do everything on a single Linux system or use two systems
+- Investigate the options available to collect performance information
+- Review your compiler flags

 ### Linux Systems

 Collecting a performance profile needs to be performed on an Arm Linux system.
 BOLT can be run on the same system or it can be installed and run on a different Linux system which has more resources.

+The system used to run the application and profile performance is called the target system.
+The system used to build the application and run BOLT is called the build system.

 #### Single System

-An Arm Linux system can build executable, collect performance profile and run BOLT optimisation steps.
+A single Arm Linux system can build your executable, collect the performance profile, and run the BOLT optimization steps.
+The same system can be the build and the target system.

+This is a good option if the Arm Linux system is a server or cloud instance with good performance and adequate memory.

 #### Multiple Systems

-2 Systems are required
+If the target system has limited performance, you can use different build and target systems.

+In this case, you will need two systems:
-- An Arm Linux target system to collect performance profile
+- An Arm Linux system to collect performance profiles (target system)
-- A Linux build system to build the executable and run the BOLT tool
+- Another Linux system to build the executable and run BOLT optimization (build system)

 ##### Build Executable

-If your build system is also Arm you can compile the executable and copy to the target system to collect the performance profile.
+If your build system uses the Arm architecture, you can compile the executable and copy it to the target system to collect the performance profile.

-If you are not compiling your executable on Arm you will need to cross compile and then copy the executable to the target system for profiling.
-See this guide on [Cross Compiling](/install-guides/gcc/cross/)
+If your build system uses a a different architecture, you will need to cross compile and copy the executable to the target system.

-##### Build & Run BOLT
+##### Build and run BOLT

-BOLT should be build for the native architecture of the build system.
-It will still be able to optimise an Arm executable even if the native architecture is not AArch64.
+BOLT should be installed for the native architecture of the build system.
+BOLT can optimize an Arm executable even if the architecture of the build machine is not Arm.

-Once you have a profile it can be copied to the build system with BOLT and the BOLT conversion & optimisation steps run.
+Once you have a profile, it can be copied to the build system with BOLT and you can run the BOLT conversion and optimization steps.

-See this [guide](/install-guides/bolt) for installing BOLT.
+See the [BOLT install guide](/install-guides/bolt) for information about installing BOLT.

-### Verify Perf Record
+### Verify Perf record

-This guide describes 3 different methods of collecting a profile that can be used with BOLT.
-Below are sections on how to verify you can collect each of these methods on your Linux Arm target system.
-If you can't collect a profile update your Linux kernel to 5.15 or later and update Perf using the [Perf](/install-guides/perf/) guide to 5.15.
+There are three different methods of collecting a profile that can be used with BOLT.

+You need to determine which methods are available on your Arm Linux target system.

+If some of the methods don't work, you can try to update your Linux kernel to 5.15 or later and update Linux Perf using the [Perf install guide](/install-guides/perf/) to 5.15.

-The sections below help you verify you can collect a performance profile for each method.
+{{% notice Note %}}
+Linux kernel configuration and hypervisor settings may impact your ability to collect performance profiles.
+{{% /notice %}}

+Use the information below to verify which methods work on your target system.

 #### Cycle Samples

-Collects a sample record every CPU cycle.
+This method collects a sample record every CPU cycle.

-Verify you can record samples and check the `perf.data` contains `PERF_RECORD_SAMPLE` sections.
+Verify you can record samples and check the `perf.data` file contains `PERF_RECORD_SAMPLE` sections.

+To confirm this method works run:

 ```bash { target="ubuntu:latest" }
 perf record -e cycles:u -- echo "Hello World"
 perf report -D | grep PERF_RECORD_SAMPLE
 ```

+If you see similar output, it means you can collect cycle samples.

 ```output
 193348946860440 0x3c8 [0x28]: PERF_RECORD_SAMPLE(IP, 0x1): 10871/10871: 0xffff8000813b4f34 period: 1 addr: 0